brian-carroll/elm_c_wasm/docs/data-structures.md

 In this project I've avoided unboxing integers because it seems like it would be a major piece of work.
 I'd rather try to build a working implementation first, and optimise later.

-However there are some relatively simple compiler optimisations that could reduce the cost of boxing.
-For a start, we could translate an Elm expression like `a-(b+c)*d` into the equivalent expression in C, only boxing the final result rather than the result of each subexpression.
-This kind of thing should be limited to just the code generator.
+However there are some relatively simple compiler optimisations that could reduce the cost of boxing in the nearer term.
+For a start, we could translate an Elm expression like `a-(b+c)*d` into the equivalent expression in C, and box only the final result rather than the result of each subexpression.
+This optimisation should be limited to just the code generator.
 In fact the Elm compiler's JS code generator already has some [special handling for numerical operators](https://github.com/elm/compiler/blob/0.19.0/compiler/src/Generate/JavaScript/Expression.hs#L526).